-Multi-Burner with Single EGA
+6.4.1 Multi-Burner with Single EGA

-The multi-burner function can be used in conjunction with the Exhaust Gas Analyser (EGA) to monitor and trim the emissions.
-When using the multi-burner function it is possible use only one EGA if the boiler has a common stack and the burners are firing into the same combustion chamber.
+The multi-burner function can be used in conjunction with an Exhaust Gas Analyser (EGA) to monitor and trim emissions.
+When using the multi-burner function it is possible to use only one EGA if the boiler has a common stack and the burners are firing into the same combustion chamber.
 The following modules are required: